 I asked Matt to share his journey and how he finds his way in CS.
 "Probably about 15 years ago, I've worked for a company called OneSource Business Information.
 I had a job title of Business Application Consultant, which, if you look back now, is in some form of CS role".

 The pivotal moment, Matt shares, when he had a joint project with Salesforce.com (consulting for a leading bank in the UK).
 "This interaction contributes and brings so much exposure in the CS role, and to its functions."

-At the back of this engagement (while we are doing the implementation), I started researching Salesforce.com, how the business works, how they operate, and the specifics about the CS role.
+At the back of this engagement (while we are doing the implementation), I started researching Salesforce, how the business works, how they operate, and the specifics about this role (CS).
 It leads me to the book of Marc Benioff, "Behind the Clouds."

 When I'm done reading the book, my eyes were enlightened about the SaaS economy and everything about this new emerging role.
 Fast forward a few years, I came across an opportunity leading a CS team at Autodesk, next as Head of CS at Rant and Rave, then SAP.

-There's a lot of controversies when it comes to theories about evolution, but when it comes to evolution in the software industry, there's only one theory that makes sense: surviving by learning from experience and usage patterns.
+There's a lot of controversies when it comes to theories about evolution.
+Still, only one theory makes sense for evolution in the software industry: surviving by learning from experience and usage patterns.

 Asked Matt, what's the most significant contribution of Customer Success in the organization?
 "The way I look at it as a CS Leader comes down to the value we are bringing not just to customers, but also to the other team in the organization – like Sales, Marketing, Implementation, and Support."

-CS touches and provides value to the different areas in the business, and the best way to illustrate that is similar to a bicycle wheel with many spokes.
+CS touches and provides value to the business's different areas, and the best way to illustrate that is similar to a bicycle wheel with many spokes.